Music therapy at Hudson Valley Hospice is designed to enhance the quality of life for patients and families by:

 - Enhance memorial experience

-Music therapy is available to patients and their families, and may be requested through any Hudson Valley Hospice staff member, including the nurse, social worker, chaplain, home health aide, or volunteer, or by calling Hudson Valley Hospice directly.
+This therapy is available to patients and their families, and may be requested through any Hudson Valley Hospice staff member, including the nurse, social worker, chaplain, home health aide, or volunteer, or by calling Hudson Valley Hospice directly.

-Music therapy services may be provided in your home, in the hospital, or in nursing homes that are served by Hudson Valley Hospice.
+It may be provided in your home, in the hospital, or in nursing homes that are served by Hudson Valley Hospice.
 Sessions may be private, or include supportive care for family members and caregivers.